vip-aerospace/keao-cosmos-teensy-fsw/documentation/de_setup_guide.md

-@page development_environment_setup Development Enviornment Setup Guide
+@page development_environment_setup Development Environment Setup Guide

 This is a guide on how to set up your Development Environment (DE) to compile, run, and debug the Teensy Flight Software (FSW).